ghazalehtrb/ava_downloader/README.md

 This repository is forked from https://github.com/alainray/ava_downloader and modified to only download videos from specified classes.
 In addition to below instruction, the annotations should be downloaded from https://research.google.com/ava/download.html.
 The class ids are given in ava_action_list_vx.x.pbtxt files.
+Set the annotation file and target classes with:

+`--annot", "-a", help="annotations", default="ava_train_v2.1.csv"
+'--target_cls", "-t", help="id of target classes seperated by ,", default="59,36,47,78"

 # AVA Dataset Downloader Script